webpro-nl/knip/packages/docs/src/content/docs/reference/faq.md

 resolution and not only static but also dynamic analysis (i.e. actually load and execute modules), such as for parsers of plugins to receive the exported value of dynamic tooling configuration files.
-Additionally, [exports consumed by external libraries][6] require type information, as supported by the TypeScript backend.
+Additionally, [exports consumed by external libraries][1] require type information, as supported by the TypeScript backend.

-The rippling effect of plugins and recursively adding entry files and dependencies to build up this graph - as answered with the previous question - is also exactly what's meant by ["comprehensive" here][7].
+The rippling effect of plugins and recursively adding entry files and dependencies to build up the graph is also exactly what's meant by ["comprehensive" here][2].

 ## Building the graph